sserbu13/obsidian-root/Projects/cv.md

 Tested: Payments & Identification services, Assets management system,
 Tools: Postman, Pytest, Beeceptor, Wiremock, Blazemeter, Jmeter, Java test framework
 Achievements:
-- Built and presented to the wider QA function exploratory testing template and methodology
+- Built and presented to the wider QA function exploratory testing template and methodology that was well received and adopted by all QAs
+- Doing product presentations and written guides to help onboarding people and mentoring new QAs
+- Building and applying QA strategy and test approach for complex pieces of work critical in reducing cost and improving efficiency for our product and our clients